Paul Bragg

-Paul Chappuis Bragg (February 6, 1895 – December 7, 1976) was an American alternative health food advocate and fitness enthusiast.
+Paul Chappuis Bragg (February 6, 1895 – December 7, 1976) was an American alternative health food advocate and physical fitness enthusiast.
 Bragg's mentor was Bernarr Macfadden.
-He wrote on subjects such as detoxification, dieting, fasting, longevity, orthopathy and physical culture.
+He wrote on subjects such as nutritional detoxification, dieting, fasting, longevity, orthopathy and physical culture.
 Medical experts criticized Bragg as a food faddist and promoter of quackery.

 Early life

 Bragg claimed to have been born in 1881 in either Fairfax County, Virginia or Pinkle, Virginia, but genealogical research indicates he was born on February 6, 1895, in Batesville, Indiana, where his father was editor, publisher, and printer of the "Batesville Democratic Herald" newspaper.

 Bragg grew up in Washington, D.C., with his parents, Robert Elton Bragg (1866–1944), who had procured a U.S. Civil Service position there, and Caroline (Chappuis) Bragg (1859–1934).
 He had two brothers, James Elton Bragg and John Harrison Bragg.
 His father was employed by the U.S. Printing Office.
 However, in the 1972 Edition of the Bragg Apple Cider Vinegar System booklet, at page 12, and in later editions, Bragg claimed both that his father was "a splendid farmer" and that "I am the oldest of 16 children".

 There is no evidence of a sister named "Louise" that Bragg claimed to have tutored to good health in his "Miracle of Fasting" publications, Paul Bragg and his two brothers did have a half brother named "Rufus Albert Chappuis" (1880–1948), from an earlier marriage of their mother, Caroline.

 At age 16, it is alleged that Bragg had tuberculosis which was cured at Auguste Rollier's sun sanatorium.